siloratech/Silora-Tech-Portfolio/Portfolio-Project-1-Hospital Inventory and Online Booking/README.md

-# Project-1-Eye-Care-Center
+# Portfolio-Project-1-Hospital Inventory and Online Booking
-This website is about an eyecare center in Barpeta, Assam
+This website is for hospital inventory and online booking center
 Frontend: HTML, CSS, Bootstrap
 Backend: PHP
 Database: MySQL